sungheeyun/sungheeyun.github.io/_pages/ai-hub.md

 </li>
 <li>
 	<a href="https://www.nature.com/articles/d41586-024-02966-6">
-		[nature] This AI chatbot got conspiracy theorists to question their convictions
+		[Nature] This AI chatbot got conspiracy theorists to question their convictions
 	</a>
 	@ 12-Sep-2024
 </li>